SBA Loans to Buy a Business

-Buy an existing business with an SBA 7(a) loan.
-Learn about which businesses qualify and what you can do to enhance your odds of getting the funding you need.
+Use an SBA 7(a) loan to buy a business.
+Learn which businesses qualify and what you can do to boost your odds of getting the funding you need.

-- Who Qualifies for the SBA 7(a) Business Acquisition Loan?
+- Who Qualifies for a SBA 7(a) Business Acquisition Loan?

 - What Types of Businesses Can I Buy with an SBA 7(a) Loan?